Leading-edge Treatment to Limit Stroke Damage

 Loyola’s compassionate team understands that a stroke can be life-changing not only for the patient, but also for family members.
 Loyola takes a multidisciplinary approach to patient care and provides support services for patients and families.

-Our neurology and neurosurgery departments are ranked 28th in the nation on U.S News & World Report's 2019-2020 Best Hospitals list.
+Our neurology and neurosurgery departments are ranked among the top 50 in the nation on U.S. News & World Report’s 2020-21 Best Hospitals list.
 As an academic medical center, Loyola provides compassionate, exceptional care to patients and trains future leaders in neurology and neurosurgery.
 Loyola’s neuro intensive care unit is equipped with continuous EEG and video monitoring and is staffed by certified technologists and trained neurology nurses, who have earned Magnet status.